 Lost Equipment

 - Unsecured Devices: Lost or stolen laptops, USB drives, or smartphones containing unencrypted sensitive data.
+Employees using unsecured personal mobile devices for work can also introduce risks if these devices download malware.

 - Poor Disposal Practices: Disposing of devices without properly wiping data, leading to unauthorized access by subsequent users.
+Simply deleting files or reformatting devices is often insufficient.

 How To Prevent Data Breach Leakage?

 Data breach prevention is about proactive measures to ensure your organization’s sensitive information remains safe from cyber criminals.
+The average cost of data breaches for small businesses can be as high as $2.98 million, emphasizing the need for robust prevention strategies regardless of company size.

 This involves identifying potential risks, implementing processes and technologies that mitigate those risks, and monitoring your systems so you know if there’s been any unauthorized access or breach of security.